omkarv/Tic_Tac_Toe/README.md

 B) source.js, tic_tac_toe.html & tic_tac_toe.css form (a very early dev stage of)  a tic tac toe game, using javascript.
 They use the jQuery v2.0.3 min.js Javascript library

-C) tic_tac_toe.js & tic_tac_toe2.js (the improved version!) are standalone JS alert pop-up based 2-player turn based games, that can be placed within a html script to be played, otherwise use JSfiddle.
+C) tic_tac_toe.js & tic_tac_toe2.js (the improved version!) are standalone JS alert pop-up based 2-player turn based games, that can be placed within a html script to be played, otherwise use JSfiddle

+D) meteor:  this folder contains the files for the project deployed on tic-tac-toe.meteor.com

 Methods used by COM AI
 ----------------------------------